Vietnam

 Permanent establishment (PE)

 In Vietnam, a PE is defined as “a fixed place of business through which a foreign enterprise carries out part or the whole of its business or production activities in Vietnam”.
-The PE of a foreign enterprise shall include:
+Under the new CIT law, the PE of a foreign enterprise shall include:

 • A branch, an operating office, a factory, a workshop, means of transportation, a mine, an oil and gas field, or any place relating to the exploitation of natural resources in Vietnam.